sirharis214/security-group-updater/README.md

 # Lambda Test Events

 Here are the test events you can create in the Lambda console to test these functions for a valid response.
+Details on how the Lambda processes each type of event and the kind of errors it handles are documented [here](./docs/)

 ## get_sg_by_cidr